This guide is PERFECT for you if...

 Practise · 3 min

-Students work through their "Not Yet" facts using look-cover-write-check.
-They look at the fact, cover the answer, write it from memory, then check.
+Students work through their "Not Yet" facts using the 3C method.
+They look at the fact, cover the answer, copy it from memory, then compare what they've written.
 Once they get a fact right three times in a row, it moves to "Nailed It."

 Students complete a 60-second timed drill, answering as many facts from the current times table as they can.
-Their score gets recorded.
+Their score of correct answers per minute (CAPM) is recorded.

 Track · 2 min

 Students record their sprint score on a personal bar graph so they can see their progress over time.
-The target is clear: 40 correct answers per minute.
+The target is clear: 40 correct answers per minute (Sleeman et al., 2021).

 The Multiplication Pathway